Angela Rippon

 Rippon appeared on a Morecambe and Wise Christmas Show in 1976, presented the first two series of Top Gear and also presented Come Dancing.
 She hosted the Eurovision Song Contest 1977.
 She was a presenter on, and co-founder of, breakfast television franchisee TV-am.
 In the 1990s, she moved to radio, presenting daily news programmes for LBC Newstalk between 1990 and 1994, and appeared on Channel 4's The Big Breakfast as a stand-in newsreader.
 She presented the BBC broadcast of the United Kingdom Ballroom Championships at the Bournemouth International Centre in 1991.

-Rippon has written fourteen books, toured with a production of Anything Goes and presented a segment of BBC One's The One Show.
-Since 2009, she has co-presented the BBC One consumer show Rip Off Britain with Gloria Hunniford and Julia Somerville; in 2013 and 2014 she hosted Holiday Hit Squad alongside Helen Skelton and Joe Crowley.
-She was also the voiceover for the BBC One game show The Wall and can currently be seen presenting occasionally on GB News.
+Rippon has written fourteen books, toured with a production of Anything Goes and presented a segment of BBC1's The One Show.
+From 2009 until her departure in 2024, she co-presented the BBC One consumer show Rip Off Britain with Gloria Hunniford and Julia Somerville; in 2013 and 2014 she hosted Holiday Hit Squad alongside Helen Skelton and Joe Crowley.
+She was also the voiceover for the BBC1 game show The Wall and can currently be seen presenting occasionally on GB News.

 Biography from the Wikipedia article Angela Rippon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.